 Iran, Government: [The need for citizens to have media and information literacy skills that are indispensable in order to fully participate in an inclusive Information Society.]

-Sweden, Government: The need for citizens to have media and information literacy skills that are indispensable in order to fully participate in an inclusive Information Society.
+Sweden, Government: The need for citizens to have the media and information literacy skills that are indispensable in order to fully participate in an inclusive Information Society.

 Convergence of mass and social media lead to a need of rethinking the enabling environment and self-regulation of media to maintain its social responsibility, objectivity, freedom, independence and pluralism taking into consideration national laws.

-Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society: DeletedConvergence of mass and social media lead to a need of rethinking the enabling environment and self-regulation of media to maintain its social responsibility, objectivity, freedom, independence and pluralism taking into consideration national laws.
+Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society: Deleted

-Canada, Government: Deleted Convergence of mass and social media lead to a need of rethinking the enabling environment and self-regulation of media to maintain its social responsibility, objectivity, freedom, independence and pluralism taking into consideration national laws.
+Canada, Government: Deleted

 The need to encourage the development of a global online code of ethics

-Iran, Government: The need to encourage the development of a global online code of ethics, .
+Iran, Government: The need to encourage the development of a global online code of ethics, bearing in mind cultural contexts and national laws.

-Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society: The need to encourage the development of a global online code of ethics
+Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society: Encourage broad interdisciplinary reflection and debate on the ethical challenges of emerging technologies and the information society and on ways to address these in line with human rights provisions

-Canada, Government: Deleted The need to encourage the development of a global online code of ethics
+Canada, Government: Deleted

-IFIP IP3, Civil Society: The need to encourage the development of a global online code of ethics
+IFIP IP3, Civil Society: The need to encourage the development of a global online code of ethics and recognising that this is necessarily a long term goal, that an active commitment to the development of trustworthy professionals who provide, develop and maintain ICTs for the people of the world to use.
+In advancing a global response this would involve a regime of mutual recognition which in and of itself would be a powerful means of developing a common understanding of ethical considerations.

 Sweden, Government: The intent behind these wordings is not very clear.
 Social media is a technology that cannot easily be construed as “converging” with mass media.
 Sweden cannot support language that incurs responsibilities of social responsibility and objectivity on any media, as this could have severe effects on freedom of speech.
 Further, Sweden does not believe that it is desirable, nor feasible, to develop a global online code of ethics.
 Rather, existing and universally agreed international law and human rights apply online, just as they do in the offline world, and should remain the guiding principle also in this area.

-Internet Society, Civil Society: The need to encourage the development of a global online code of ethicsThe need to encourage the development of a global online code of ethics
+Internet Society, Civil Society: The need to encourage the exploration of the ethical dimension of the information society

 The need to enhance the financing mechanisms and sufficient investment in digital inclusion measures, taking into account innovative approaches to bring the benefits of ICT to all.

-Iran, Government: The need to enhance the financing mechanisms an ufficient investment in in digital inclusion measures, taking into innovative approaches to bring the benefits of ICT to all.__________________________________
+Iran, Government: The need to enhance financing mechanisms and sufficient investments for infrastructure development, technology transfer, localizing new technologies of information and knowledge society (ies) taking into account development oriented innovative approaches to bring the benefits of ICTs to all.__________________________________

-Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society: The need to enhance the financing mechanisms and sufficient investment in digital inclusion measures, taking into account innovative approaches to bring the benefits of ICT to all.
+Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society: The need to enhance the financing mechanisms and ensure sufficient investment in digital inclusion measures, taking into account innovative approaches, to bring the benefits of ICT to all.

-Canada, Government: DeletedThe need to enhance the financing mechanisms and sufficient investment in digital inclusion measures, taking into account innovative approaches to bring the benefits of ICT to all.
+Canada, Government: Deleted .

-Sweden, Government: The need to enhance the financing mechanisms and sufficient investment in digital inclusion measures, taking into account innovative approaches to bring the benefits of ICT to all.
+Sweden, Government: The need to enhance financing mechanisms and sufficient investment in digital inclusion measures, taking into account innovative approaches to bring the benefits of ICT to all.

-New Para, Internet Society, Civil Society:
+New Para, Internet Society, Civil Society: The need for further political and financial support by the international community to sustain the Internet Governance Forum, which has proven to be a key mechanism to implement the WSIS targets through multistakeholder collaboration.

 Additional Paras from Cuba, Government